Home Price Appreciation Skyrocketed in 2021. What About 2022?

 Over the past couple of years, home prices soared, giving homeowners a great opportunity to increase their home equity.
 Sellers who choose to sell their homes can also realize significant profits thanks to rapid price appreciation.

-While home prices soared in 2021, what are they expected to do in 2022?
+While home prices soared over the past few years, what are they expected to do in 2025?
 Will we see the same level of price increases over the next few months?

-Home prices across the US have seen dramatic increases in value over the past couple of years, and particularly in the last 12 months.
+Home prices across the US have seen dramatic increases in value over the past few years.
 While the recent health crisis may have significantly impacted most other industries, it doesn’t seem to have much negative effect on the real estate industry.
 Instead, this sector has seen above-average gains over the recent past.

 Perhaps unsurprisingly, home price appreciation was highest in the lower-priced tier, given the higher affordability in this price range.
 Having said that, the gap in rates of appreciation among all four tiers is closing, which suggests that inventory is very tight at all price points.